ronna-s/gowork/README.md

 			time.Sleep(time.Duration(rand.Int31n(1000)) * time.Millisecond)
 		},
 		func(){
-			fmt.Println("All 100 workers are not done - this message will be printed once") })
+			fmt.Println("All 100 workers are now done - this message will be printed once") })
 	}
 ```